savelee/dialogflow-cx-labs/labs/lab1.md

 +   Learn how to use the simulator
 +   Learn how to create test cases & test coverage

+The final Dialogflow CX agent design will look like this:

 ![Final Result](https://github.com/savelee/dialogflow-cx-labs/blob/master/img/final-result.png?raw=true)

+> aside positive
+**Note:** We will approach this lab as building a real world virtual agent!
+We will show you a conversation design (prototype/flow chart) of the dialogue tree.
+Typically conversational designers create these types of prototypes.
+It's based on data (conversation analytics, the most common questions that have been asked).
+We will also give you a UML diagram that shows the relation of the entities (such as Artists or Merchandise product types).
+Typically you would get this information from a database, as that will also be the place where you store the user input.
+You will start this lab by first creating the reusable parts.
+(Flows, Entities and Intents).
+Afterwards, you will configure the flows by creating Pages, Transitions, and Fulfillments.
+Enjoy!

 ### What you'll need